EzryStIago/training/docs/index.md

 # WARNING - READ!

 - Do not run large computational jobs on the **login** node.
 Use slurm to allocate resources on the compute node.
+Failure to respect the golden rule can get your account suspended.
+- Number of jobs to submit should not exceed 5,000 at a time - queue is 10,000 and slurm will go to sleep if that is exceeded
+- Right-size your jobs: jobs may run sooner if the resources requested are smaller and the priority for you is pushed down if you have asked for (even if not used) a lot of resources lately
+- use `-n` option in sbatch only if you know what you are doing.
+Multithreaded but not multi-node jobs should use `-c` option.
 - TODO: add more complete list

 ## Learning paths

+- If you understand material in [lmod cheatsheet]() and [slurm cheatsheet]() you are good to go.
-- For users familiar with Linux but new to `slurm`, follow [this path]()
+- For users familiar with Linux but new to `slurm`, check out [environment modules]() and [intro to slurm]().
-- For users not familiar with Linux, please familiarize yourself with Linux through tutorials and cheatsheets
+- For users not familiar with Linux, please familiarize yourself with Linux through tutorials and cheatsheets, or use [OnDemand]() until you feel more comfortable with Linux.